-Figuring out how much you and your partner will need for a comfortable retirement can be tricky.
+Figuring out how much you and your partner will need for a comfortable income in retirement can be tricky.
 It’ll depend on several factors like how much income you’re used to, when you intend to retire and the lifestyle you hope to lead.

 Data from the Department for Work and Pensions analysed earlier this year showed that the average UK retired couple has a weekly income of £576 or £29,952 a year, while one-fifth have a higher than average weekly income of £936 or £48,672 a year.